 5. Color Recognition

-Color can be used to communicate information, to classify that information and to guide the user in the correct use of a product.
+Color can be used to communicate information, classify that information, and guide the user in the correct use of a product.

 For example, strong colors can immediately differentiate important or even dangerous functions (red/yellow) from safe ones (green or blue).
 Gradations of hue, descending from darker to lighter, also help to denote hierarchies of priority.
 Colors can define sections or zones on a product which are useful guides or reminders about proper usage.

 And of course, color has a strong emotional connection.
 Vibrant colors add energy and stimulation, and this might be employed in healthcare products related to fitness or activity.
 In other situations, bright primary colors are fun and attractive to children, while warm colors like golds and yellows impart a feeling of calm in prenatal settings meant to inspire nurturing.